rdmolony/til/create-a-test-mysql-database-via-pytest-django.md

-# How to create a test mysql database
+# Create a test mysql database via pytest-django

 I want to use `pytest-django` to spin up a test `MySQL` database for every test run.
 By default `pytest-django` creates a test database called `test_NAME`, and the default USER does not have the necessary PRIVILEGES to create it.